 In that case you’d better setup the cone first, so Boxshot knows what diameters to use.
 The problem with conical labels is that you can’t guess its size from the cone size and you can’t guess the cone parameters from the label.
 You need to define both and Boxshot just helps you to speed the things up.

 Once you have the artwork loaded, you need to adjust the grid to match it.
 Let’s start again with the default label, applying our new artwork and opening artwork editor without changing any dimensions or diameters in the default model:

 You see the grid doesn’t match the artwork, so we drag its round handles to align it.
-Boxshot automatically adjusts the other handles while you dragging one to make sure the grid is still a valid conical label grid.
+Boxshot automatically adjusts the other handles while you drag to make sure the grid is still a valid conical label grid.

-Zoom the artwork with mouse wheel and drag the canvas with the right mouse button.
-You should get something like this at the end:
+Zoom the artwork using the mouse wheel and drag the canvas with the right mouse button.
+You should end up with something like this:

 Note that Boxshot has computed the proper label width of 10cm and height is about 5cm, as expected.
 However, such label can fit to various cones, so you also need to check the top toolbar and make sure the cone parameters are fine.
 The diameters there are 10 and 12cm — as expected, so we can click OK now and see the adjusted label:

 Here Boxshot detected that the height of the label is not enough to reach from the top diameter to the bottom one, so it asks you to fix the grid.
-Make sure you do so before clicking OK, as otherwise Boxshot can’t make a proper label shape for you.
-You'll most likely end up with a flat transparent object like this:
+Make sure you do so before clicking OK, as otherwise Boxshot can’t make a proper label shape.

 Worst of all, Boxshot cannot reconstruct the grid in that case, so when you return to the artwork editor, you get a broken grid like that: